jbudynek/teaching-03-template/README.md

 ## Monitoring

-- in `model.py`
+- in the relevant files
   - create a way to store features and predictions (in a list)
   - create a function to plot training data distribution and stored data distribution
-- in `main.py`
   - modify predict endpoint to also call storage function in model
   - create endpoint to produce plot